web-stuff-98/go-social-media/README.md

 This is the second version of my Go project, it has much cleaner structure.
-It uses net/http, gorilla mux and gorilla websocket, it has chunked file streaming, which is broken
+It uses net/http, gorilla mux and gorilla websocket, it has chunked file uploads through websockets, but its really slow.
+You can also watch videos by getting partial content and download files using octet stream.